 External Awards

-External awards at the provincial, national and international level provide opportunities to recognize USask faculty and students for their research, scholarly and artistic achievements.
+External awards at the provincial, national and international level provide opportunities to recognize USask faculty for their research, scholarly and artistic achievements.

 If you are considering someone for an award, please let us know so we can track nominations and offer support.

-Use the directory search below to filter the list by keyword, discipline, award title or deadline month.
+Use the directory search below to filter the list by keyword, discipline, or award title.
 Please note the list below is not exhaustive and will continue to be updated.

 Canadian Association of Physicists